rohangore1999/movie-app/README.md

 # Requirements NOT Covered
 - React virtualization for smooth scrolling.
 [Commented the working code for mobile].
 Not able to make list responsive at the time of React Virtualization.
 - Typescript support not implemented.
-- Loading state can be improve for better user experience.